 Once you have passed your exam and completed all the required coursework to do so, you are ready to register your mortgage brokerage business.
 Registration requirements vary from state to state.
 They may include establishing a business name and location, securing an employer identification number or EIN, and creating a business structure like an LLC, an S or C corporation, or a partnership.
 You will then register your business with these details through your state’s licensing authority.

 Work out an initial budget

-There are several costs associated with becoming a licensed mortgage broker, you’ll have startup costs.
-The required coursework and exam may cost up to $1,500, while establishing a business entity and registering it with the state may add on another $300 to $500.
+There are several costs you’ll face when becoming a licensed mortgage broker, you’ll have startup costs.
+The required coursework and exam may cost up to $1,500 while establishing a business entity and registering it with the state may add on another $300 to $500.
 You will also need to consider your location, as office rent can add up to $1,000 or more per month.

 After passing your exam, registering your business, picking a location, and developing an initial budget, you are ready to apply for your mortgage broker license and secure your mortgage broker bond.
 Here are the steps you will need to follow to do so.